HFFR Cable Compounding

 Compounding requirements include, above all, dispersive and distributive mixing at low melt temperatures (< 190°C for ATH) in order to process the additives and high content of flame retardants according to industry requirements.
 Also indispensable are multiple dosing streams of dry formulation components, and injection of the reactant liquids in defined positions.

-The Buss Kneader’s specific capabilities are outstandingly suitable for such applications.
+The BUSS Co-Kneader’s specific capabilities are outstandingly suitable for such applications as mentioned above.
 Thanks to its operating principle, the enormous number of mixing cycles, at moderate and uniform shear rates, enables the highest possible mixing efficiency and resultant product quality at maximum throughput.
 As a side effect of the moderate shear rates, wear and tear is significantly lower then with other kinds of screw extruders.
 The process chamber is modularly designed by in-house experts according to specific applications.
 It can therefore be adapted at any time to changing requirements.
 The positioning of the liquid injectors, at almost any desired points along the process section, serves as a unique process design parameter for systematically influencing the reactive processes.
 The entire compounding line can be continuously monitored by means of respective temperature measurement at any point along the process chamber.
 This greatly facilitates online quality assurance and control.

-Together with broadly based Buss process expertise, the modular design and therefore adaptable arrangement of the entire compounding line make the Buss Kneader first choice for HFFR cable mass, with maximum investment security.
+Together with broadly based BUSS process expertise, the modular design and therefore adaptable arrangement of the entire compounding line make the BUSS Co-Kneader first choice for cable insulation mass made with HFFR cable compounding, with maximum investment security.